RodrigoAGC1993/Gerenciador_de_Certificados_Win/Readme.md

     -   From the context menu, select the **"Run with PowerShell"** option.
     -   The Windows User Account Control (UAC) prompt will appear.
 Click **"Yes"** to grant administrator privileges.
     -   The tool will launch, displaying the main menu.

-## How to Contribute

-Contributions are welcome!
-If you have ideas for new features or have found a bug, please see our contribution guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License